 In addition, our owned and in-licensed patents may be subject to a reservation of rights by one or more third parties.
 For example, our license to certain intellectual property owned by Stanford is subject to certain rights Stanford granted to third parties prior to our license agreement.
 In addition, the research resulting in certain of our owned and in-licensed patent rights and technology was funded in part by the U.S. federal or state governments, including our grants from the California Institute for Regenerative Medicine, or CIRM.
 As a result, the government may have certain rights, including march-in rights, to such patent rights and technology.
-When new technologies are developed with government funding, the government generally obtains certain rights in any resulting patents, including a non-exclusive license authorizing the government to use the invention for noncommercial purposes.
-These rights may permit the government to disclose our confidential information to third parties or allow third parties to use our licensed technology.
+When new technologies are developed with government funding, the government generally obtains certain rights may permit the government to disclose our confidential information to third parties or allow third parties to use our licensed technology.
 The government can also exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
 In addition, our rights in such inventions may be subject to certain requirements to manufacture products embodying such inventions in the United States.
 Any of the foregoing could harm our competitive position, business, financial condition, results of operations and prospects.